ClaretWheel1481/EasyWeather/README.md

 # Zephyr

-A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API and the search functionality is provided by the OpenStreetMap API.
+A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API, Qweather API and the search functionality is provided by the OpenStreetMap API.
 > **Note**
 >
 > This project is only for learning and communication use, please do not use for commercial purposes.
 And each API has a certain dosage limit, please do not abuse.